julmon/tcle/README.md

   * DO NOT USE IT IN PRODUCTION.
   * No support for key rotation.
-  * Lack of operators and cast for these new data types, some explicit cast are still needed.
+  * Lack of operators and implicit casts for these new data types, some explicit casts are still needed.
   * Master key passphrase could leak in PostgreSQL logs.

 Concept limitations: